josh-works/intermediate_ruby_obstacle_course/nokogiri/readme.md

 # End Result

-After working through these exercises, you'll be able to appreciate and understand all of [this webscraping code](https://github.com/josh-works/ruby_web_scraping/blob/master/lib/scraper.rb):
+After working through these exercises, you'll be able to appreciate and understand all of [this webscraping code](https://github.com/josh-works/ruby_web_scraping/blob/master/lib/scraper.rb), which I built after I figured out all of this web scraping stuff:

 ```ruby
 # lib/scraper.rb